Frequently Asked Questions

 - SCPTA Awards Program--recognition to local units for outstanding programs, membership campaigns, legislative advocacy, parent and volunteer programs as well as recognition for outstanding principal, volunteer, and teacher of the year.

-What does it mean to be a SCPTA Unit in "Good Standing"?
+What does it mean to be a SCPTA unit in "Good Standing"?

 Does a PTA ever lose its identity?